LindgeW/ReadYourLips/README.md

 ### Start the service
 - `python server.py` to start the host-side server (IP address: 0.0.0.0).
-- The mobile-side connects to the service by setting the right host IP.
+- The mobile-side connects to the service by setting the right host IP (under the same LAN).
 - Record the frontal talking face for lip-reading.